 Keeping cities moving – a plan for mode shift [PDF, 4.7 MB]

-The Auckland Transport Alignment Project (ATAP) has finalised the Auckland mode shift plan ‘Better Travel Choices’.
+The Auckland Transport Alignment Project (ATAP) developed the Auckland mode shift plan ‘Better Travel Choices’.

 Better Travel Choices(external link)